-Mentor program confronts Myanmar’s patriarchal Parliament
+WAVE – Mentor program confronts Myanmar’s patriarchal Parliament

-Earlier this year, IWDA collaborated with Akhaya Women in Myanmar, to match aspiring and newly elected women politicians with Australian mentors who have spent their careers in politics.
+In 2017, IWDA collaborated with Akhaya Women in Myanmar, to match aspiring and newly elected women politicians with Australian mentors who have spent their careers in politics.

 Current and former Members of Parliament from all over Australia, visited Myanmar to mentor newly elected Myanmar women from four political parties and six ethnic groups.